 As a passionate supporter of music education, the Calidore String Quartet is committed to mentoring and educating young musicians, students and audiences.
 The Calidore serves as visiting guest artists at the University of Delaware School of Music and has conducted master classes and residencies at Princeton, Stanford, the University of Michigan, Stony Brook University and UCLA.

-Using an amalgamation of « California » and « doré », (French for « golden »), the ensemble’s name represents a reverence for the diversity of culture and the strong support it has received from its home base in Los Angeles, California, the « golden state. »
+Using an amalgamation of « California » and « doré » (French for « golden »), the ensemble’s name represents a reverence for the diversity of culture and the strong support it received from its home of origin, Los Angeles, California, the « golden state. »